 By Rail

-Tunbridge Wells is on a mainline Southeastern railway from London Charing Cross to Hastings.
-Direct services run at least every half hour calling at London Bridge, London Waterloo East, Sevenoaks and Tonbridge.
+Tunbridge Wells is on the mainline Southeastern railway from London Charing Cross to Hastings.
+Direct services run at least every half hour calling at London Bridge, London Waterloo East, Sevenoaks, Croydon and Tonbridge.

 Services take approximately one hour from London Charing Cross.
-There are also connecting services to Gatwick Airport.
+There are also connecting services to Gatwick Airport, via London Bridge.

-Further details on trains to Tunbridge Wells are available on the National Rail Enquiries website.
+Further details on train connections and timings to Tunbridge Wells are available on the National Rail Enquiries website.

 By Air

-Gatwick Airport, Heathrow Airport and Stansted Airport can be reached with ease from Royal Tunbridge Wells.
+Gatwick Airport, Heathrow Airport and Stansted Airport are all in easy reach of Tunbridge Wells.

-By road, Gatwick Airport is a mere 40 minute drive whilst Heathrow and London City Airports are only an hour away.
-Stansted, Luton and Southend Airports are under a 90 minute drive.
+By road, Gatwick Airport is a mere 45-minute drive whilst Heathrow and London City Airports are just over an hour away.
+Stansted, Luton and Southend Airports are under a 90-minute drive.

 Southampton Airport, at a two hours’ drive, is not beyond range for a vacation in Tunbridge Wells either.